 Plan participants are unable to deal in the performance rights without the prior written permission of the Company which may be withheld at its absolute discretion.

-There were no performance share rights issued during the year ended 30 June 2015 (2014: 1,000,000).
+There were no performance share rights issued during the year ended 30 June 2016 (2015: nil).
 Refer below table for details.

 Set out below are summaries of performance rights granted under the plan: